Pobega/dotfiles/README.md

 ![tmux screenshot](https://raw.githubusercontent.com/pobega/dotfiles/master/tmux.png)

 ## vim
-Setup to run a few plugins at start if they exist (vim is smart enough to not complain plugins are missing, so you can ignore them), adds a nice crosshair, and a bunch of other stuff.
+Does a few neat things like add a nice crosshair, highlights empty spacing and a bunch of other stuff.

+Also utilizes git submodules and the Vim 8 plugin system to autoload helpful plugins (and gruvbox colorscheme) at start.

 It's well commented, so again, read the file.

 ![vim4 screenshot](https://raw.githubusercontent.com/pobega/dotfiles/master/vim.png)